Discover the South Bank

 Walk east along the riverside and you come to Bankside.
 Here, The Globe is an evocative and unique theatre experience.
 Its annual season attracts the greatest actors, and audiences enjoy sitting or standing to watch the action as their ancestors might have done in William Shakespeare’s time.
-This year’s main season (April to October) is now booking and includes performances of 'A Midsummer Night’s Dream' and 'Macbeth'.
+The main season runs April to October and through the year you can take a tour of the theatre.

 Anyone new to London should take a stroll around the magnificent building and permanent collection (free entry) of this world-class art gallery, which is also on Bankside and stands virtually next door to The Globe.
-The current blockbuster exhibition is devoted to the iconic pop art work of Roy Lichtenstein.
+Through the year there are blockbuster exhibitions of international importance.
 For a different perspective, pop along to one of their concerts or have lunch in one of their great cafés.

 For decades, the National Theatre’s various performance spaces have played host to groundbreaking plays, and many acting legends have appeared here.
 The daily backstage tours offer a glimpse into the National’s incredible history.
 There are also tours suitable for families, and special event talks with actors, playwrights and directors.
 On selected Saturdays, you can discover more about the craft of the costume department, too.